contextureai/contexture/docs/reference/commands/rules-add.md

 ## Description

 The `rules add` command adds new rules to the project.
-When run without arguments, it opens an interactive browser to select rules from available sources.
-Rules can also be added directly by providing their rule IDs as arguments.
+Rules must be specified by providing their rule IDs as arguments.

 ## Arguments